NI Grammar School Admission criteria for

-The Board of Governors reserves the right to require such supplementary evidence as it may determine to support or verify information on any applicant’s Transfer Application.
+The Board of Governors reserves the right to require such supplementary evidence as it may determine to support or verify information on any applicant’s Transfer Form.

 If the requested evidence is not provided to the Board of Governors by the deadline given, this will result in the withdrawal of an offer of a place.
 Similarly, if information is supplied which appears to be false or misleading in any material way, the offer of a place will be withdrawn.